fcfc2021/full-stack-open-pokedex/README.md

 This repository is used for the CI/CD module of the Full stack open course

 ## comments from FC:
-*At exercise 11.16, leave a blank after "DEFAULT_BUMP" and other field names and enter the value "patch".Otherwise it returns an error.
+* At exercise 11.16, leave a blank after "DEFAULT_BUMP" and other field names and enter the value "patch".Otherwise it returns an error.
-*At exercise 11.17, I have  "Your account has reached its concurrent builds limit" , so I will try it later and leave the red dots.
+* At exercise 11.17, I had  "Your account has reached its concurrent builds limit" ,but now it fixed itself.

 ## Commands